preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 To create a clickable link, click the link tool shown on the image and use the Add link general asset to add the link, see: :doc:`Add link </general-assets/add-link/index>`

-When you click the tool to set the image width, the the tool becomes two.
-Click this one to set the width:
+When you click the tool to set the image width, the following is available:

 .. image:: rtf-add-image-tools-width-1-76.png